urgdog/urg.systems/thonks/new-home.md

 everyone acts like they are helping.
 Very un-shaman-like behavior, but, such is capitalism.

-Luckily, Urg has compiled a list of things to teach on their first time (or maybe not even first time! it's ok to forget!) things to make sure their temple stays nice and not stupid.
+Luckily, Urg has compiled list of things to teach on their first time (or maybe not even first time! it's ok to forget!) things to make sure their cave stays nice and not stupid.

 How does Urg know these things?
 Urg has messed up a lot.
 Urg wants you to not have to endure pain that Urg has endured.

 Urg has also done a lot of good things.
+Sometimes Urg is clever by being dumb.
+Urg knows you can do this too because Urg did it and Urg is not special.

-Combined, it's this- the list of things to know, and personal checklist/knowledge check of things to do in a new house:
+Here is list of things to know, and personal checklist/knowledge check of things to do in a new house, and some rules for becoming house shaman:

 ## water control (water makes life, but also rot!)
 - main water shutoff location (test it!! **everyone** needs to know)